Hollywood Rip Ride Rockit: History

 Originally, riders on Hollywood Rip Ride Rockit could choose from a list of thirty songs, divided into five genres with six songs each.
 In August 2023, the playlist was reduced to five songs, one per genre.

 In December 2024, Universal Studios submitted plans to the South Florida Water Management District proposing the removal of Hollywood Rip Ride Rockit and its replacement with a new attraction, including two buildings.
-On December 27, Universal confirmed through a social media reply that Hollywood Rip Ride Rockit would close in early September 2025.
-The date was eventually moved up to August 18, 2025.
+In late December, Universal confirmed on social media that Hollywood Rip Ride Rockit would close in early September 2025, although the date was later expedited to August 18.
+During the demolition of the coaster, the track on the lift hill caught on fire.

-On October 10, 2025, during the demolition of the coaster, the track on the lift hill caught on fire.
+Construction of a new attraction began shortly after the ride's removal.
+It was later confirmed in January 2026 that the replacement would be Fast & Furious: Hollywood Drift, a spinning roller coaster similar to the one being built at Universal Studios Hollywood.

 Ride experience

 Queue

 Guests first entered either the main queue, the express queue, or the single rider queue.
 From 2015 to its closure, riders had to pass through a metal detector in order to board, and could not board with any loose items on their person or in pockets.
 Lockers were provided for storage of these items.
 In each of the queue lines, there were several large screen displays that explained how to pick a song to play during the ride and important safety instructions.
 In the video, characters called "Video DJ's" were used as demonstrators to provide a visual explanation.